weiguanwang/Information_Leakage_in_Backtesting/code/README.md

 ## Introduction

 This code reproduces the results in Ruf and Wang (2022) "Information leakage in backtesting".
-It covers three datasets, simulated data under the Black-Scholes model, real-world S&P 500 data obtained from OptionMetrics, and COVID-19 data obtained from *Our World In Data* (https://github.com/owid/covid-19-data/tree/master/public/data, see Ritchie et al (2020)).
+It covers two datasets, simulated data under the Black-Scholes model, and real-world S&P 500 data obtained from OptionMetrics。

 This code repository comes with two folders: `code` and `data`.
 The ``data`` folder contains the trained artificial neural networks (ANNs).
 They can be used to reproduce the paper's results.
 The code also allows to train the ANNs again.
 In order to do so, change the `TRAIN_BY_YOURSELF` parameter in the `setup.py` to `True`.